What is it?

 The University-Business Forum

-The University-Business forum, held almost every year since 2008, brings together:
+The University-Business forum, held regularly in Brussels since 2008, brings together:

 - higher education institutions